Review: Is Dining at the Sky Bistro Worth It?

-The Sky Bistro, aka The Sanctuary in the Sky, is one of the top dining experiences one can have in Banff.
-Located atop the Banff Gondola with views out to the Sundance Range, having a meal here is on many visitors Banff bucket lists.
+The Sky Bistro, aka The Sanctuary in the Sky, is one of the top dining experiences in Banff.
+Located atop the Banff Gondola with views out to the Sundance Range, having a meal here is on many visitors’ Banff bucket lists.

-After years of living here, we were finally able to snag a highly coveted reservation to experience the Sky Bistro for ourselves.
+After years of living here, we finally snagged a highly coveted reservation to experience the Sky Bistro for ourselves.
 It’s a special experience and does not come cheap.
-So is the Sky Bistro worth the effort and high price tag?
+So, is the Sky Bistro worth the effort and high price tag?
+Let’s review.

 Introducing the Sky Bistro

-The Sky Bistro is on the summit of Sulphur Mountain and is accessible by taking the Banff Gondola 8 minutes high into the sky.
+The Sky Bistro is on the summit of Sulphur Mountain and is accessible by taking the Banff Gondola.
 If you really want to work for your meal, you can also avoid paying for a gondola ticket and hiking up Sulphur Mountain.

-While the food is superb the main reason people flock to make reservations at the Sky Bistro is for the views.
-Looking out you’ll see famous peaks like Mount Bourgeou, Sundance Mountain, and Mount Cory.
-If you are lucky enough to get seats by the window, it may be the best meal with a view you’ll ever have!
+While the food is superb, the main reason people flock to make reservations at the Sky Bistro is the views.
+Looking out, you’ll see famous peaks like Mount Bourgeau and Mount Cory.
+If you are lucky enough to get seats by the window (2 person tables only), it may be the best meal with a view you’ll ever have!

-A three-course meal is an experience here, whether it be for a celebration with friends and family or a date night with your spouse.
+A three-course meal is an experience here, whether for a celebration with friends and family or a date night with your spouse.
 The Sky Bistro is not just a dinner experience, either.
-It is open daily for lunch from 11 AM to 2 PM, Vista Hours Daily from 2 PM to 4 PM, and dinner from 4 PM to 9 PM.
+It is open daily for lunch from 11 AM to 2 PM, Vista Hours Daily from 2 PM to 4 PM, and dinner from 4 PM to 9 PM. *subject to change

 Are Reservations Necessary?

-Because they can only be made 30 days or less in advance, it is hard to get a reservation on summer evenings and holidays.
-Reservatios here are highly sought after and book up fast.
+Because reservations can only be made 90 days or less in advance, it might be hard to get a reservation on summer evenings and holidays.
+Reservations here are highly sought after and book up fast during the summer and holiday times.
 We waited until mid-April in Banff (off-season) until we were able to score a reservation here, and the restaurant was still very busy.

-The Sky Bistro’s main lunch and dinner menu is an ala carte menu that has something for every palette.
-It includes fresh farm salads and unique appetizers like Bison Tartar and Red Fox Fungi Mushroom, as well as entrees from the land and sea like Albacore Tuna and Smoked Duck.
+The Sky Bistro’s main lunch and dinner menu is an à la carte menu that has something for every palate.
+It includes fresh farm salads and unique appetizers like Bison Carpaccio and Mushroom Pate, as well as entrees from the land and sea like Albacore Tuna and Sablefish.

 If you decide to enjoy a pre-dinner cocktail and a three-course meal, it’s a decadent adventure that will take a few hours to complete.